FabianPlum/OmniTrax/docs/CUDA_installation_guide.md

 <img src=CUDA_installation_images/CUDA_08.PNG width="500">

-If you installation does not work as expected, you may need to install Visual Studio for your system.
+If your installation does not work as expected, you may need to install Visual Studio for your system.
 However, in most cases this is not strictly necessary.

 <img src=CUDA_installation_images/CUDA_09.PNG width="500">